Benjaminshafa/blue-cart/README.md

 # Blue-cart
-Blue Cart is a set of capabilities build for an e-commerce app.
+Blue Cart is a set of capabilities build for an e-commerce app using Microservices architecture.